Qalthos/blog/content/CIVX/shelves-and-shoves.rst

 memory cache, but this did not seem to help as much as I wanted it to.
 At this point, `Luke`_ popped up in chat to sat that Moksha had a `Shove`_ cache it uses for feeds.
-Sure enough, back in the files I had been poking through earlier, there were some refrences to Shove.
+Sure enough, back in the files I had been poking through earlier, there were some references to Shove.
 Back to the net, I started to explore what Shove was and how it could help me.
 It turns out Shove is mostly drop in compatible with shelve, and aims to be a more extensible replacement for it.
 Once I got a handle on how